Fleet management solutions

 In 1990s telematics history, the GPS reached full operational capability.

-Another major milestone was reached in 1995: The GPS system reaches full operational capability, with 24 satellites providing real-time vehicle positioning on a global scale.
+Another major milestone was reached in 1995: The GPS system reached full operational capability, with 24 satellites providing real-time vehicle positioning on a global scale.

 2000s: A decade of rapid innovation